bazelbuild/bazel/docs/tutorial/android-app.md

 ---
 layout: documentation
+title: Tutorial - Build an Android App
 ---

 # Tutorial - Build an Android App

-The sample Android app in this tutorial is a very simple application that makes an HTTP connection to the [backend server](backend-server.html) and displays the resulting response.
+The sample Android app in this tutorial is a very simple application that makes an HTTP connection to the [backend server](backend-server.md) and displays the resulting response.

 Here, you'll do the following: